-However, development projects presently underway indicate that with changed design and operations those savings can be highly increased, getting close to 80% to 90% savings in favourable wind.
+However, development projects presently underway indicate that with changed design and operations those savings can be highly increased, in (specific) cases exceeding 50% savings when sailing at moderate speeds in favourable wind.
 This is a very interesting prospect for shipping.
 Wind propulsion can deliver savings that are out of range for other technologies.
 It can also reduce the operational cost that is inevitably involved with carbon free / neutral fuels.